The NFL Draft order is determined by a combination of regular season records, postseason performance, and the strength of schedule in the 2021 season.

 Teams that are involved in a tiebreaker will cycle through the order each round, based on the tiebreaker order.
 Thus, in a 4-team tiebreaker, a team will rotate 1-4-3-2, the second team 2-1-4-3, the third 3-2-1-4, and the fourth 4-3-2-1.

-For the 2021 NFL Draft, the basic order of selections shown below (not including trades, compensatory selections, and forfeited picks).
+For the 2022 NFL Draft, the basic order of selections shown below (not including trades and compensatory selections).
 PS is how far a team advanced in the postseason.
 Sched is the win percentage of a team’s opponents (strength of schedule).
 No tie existed this year beyond the strength-of-schedule tiebreaker.
 Subsequent rounds shows the order cycle in Rounds 2-7, where the first round follows the basic order.
 (When these columns are blank, that team has the same position every round.)
 Color banded rows group the teams that are involved in the same tiebreaker cycle.